aurielfournier/aurielfournier.github.io/research.md

 [Unpaid Labor in STEM](#unpaid)

 I am a scientist who reaches across the boundary of quantitative and field ecology to answer robust and innovative scientific questions and provide valuable data to support on the ground conservation.
-Currently I am working as apart of the Gulf of Mexico Avian Monitoring Network [gomamn.org](https://gomamn.org/) using structured decision makin to support decision making behind bird conservation priorities.
+Currently I am working as apart of the Gulf of Mexico Avian Monitoring Network [gomamn.org](https://gomamn.org/) using structured decision making to support decision making behind bird conservation priorities.

 Secretive marsh birds provide a great system to ask a variety of natural history, basic science and applied questions as well as an opportunity to bridge the gap between consumptive and non consumptive wildlife enthusiasts and unite them behind wetland conservation and management actions, especially in the face of climate change.
 My research has frequently employed large scale collaboratively generated data sets, either from field projects, or museums, which allow us to ask more robust questions about a species then I could answer on my own.